Austin-s-h/pyjams/README.md

 A Flask web application that allows users to manage Spotify playlists collaboratively.
 Perfect for offices, events, or any shared space where music brings people together.

+Needs some updates:
+1. Refactor such that there is a guest mode where people can still contribute to the selected playlist This requires a lot of changes, so let's just focus on this
+2. Switch from flask to a production-ish server?
+3. Figure out hosting and quick deployments.

 ## Features

 - 🔐 Secure Spotify OAuth Authentication